 Visual editor

-The visual editor is Studio’s flagship editing experience.
-It shows a live preview of your page alongside content fields, letting you edit frontmatter, click elements in the preview to jump to their fields, and see changes reflected in real time — all powered by Studio’s custom in-browser Astro runtime.
+The visual editor pairs a live preview of your page with schema-driven field editors, so you can edit frontmatter, click elements in the preview to jump to their fields, and see changes reflected in real time — all powered by Studio’s in-browser Astro runtime.

 Opening the visual editor

-Section titled “Opening the visual editor”From the collection browser, click an entry to open it, then select Visual in the toolbar.
+Section titled “Opening the visual editor”From the collection browser, click an entry to open it.
+Use the view-mode toggle in the toolbar to switch between Code, Split, and Preview — the split and preview modes render the live Astro preview alongside (or in place of) the field editors.
 The visual editor works on any entry that has a corresponding page template in your Astro project.

 Editor layout

-Section titled “Editor layout”The visual editor uses a split-pane layout:
+Section titled “Editor layout”The visual editor uses a three-pane layout you can show or hide as you work:

 |---|---|

-The toolbar at the top of the editor provides quick access to key actions:
+The toolbar also provides quick access to key actions:

 - Back button — return to the collection browser